marzeckm/CarouselCSS/README.md

 - Min.
 Internet Explorer 11, Firefox 70, Google Chrome 70, Safari 11, Chromium 70

 ## Contribute
 If you want to contribute to the development of this project, feel free to submit pull requests or open issues.
-Let's make ServerVBS even better together!
+Let's make CarouselCSS even better together!

 ## License
 This project is licensed under the [MIT License](LICENSE).